wp-plugins/soundcloud-is-gold/readme.txt

 == Description ==

+**Now with soundcloud's official html5 player!**

 **Soundcloud is Gold** integrates perfectly into wordpress.
 Browse through your soundcloud tracks from the 'Soundcloud is gold' tab in the post's 'upload media' popup window.
 Select, set and add track to your post using the soundcloud player.
 Live Preview, easy, smart and straightforward.
-You can set default settings in the option page, choose your defaut soundcloud player (Mini, Standard, Artwork), it's width, add extra classes for you CSS lovers, show comments, autoplay and your favorite color.
+You can set default settings in the option page, choose your defaut soundcloud player (Mini, Standard, Artwork, Html5), it's width, add extra classes for you CSS lovers, show comments, autoplay and your favorite color.
 You'll also be able to set players to different settings before adding to your post if you fancy a one off change.

 **Soundcloud is Gold** use a shortcode but the "Soundcloud is Gold" tab will write it for you dynamicly as you select parameters, and on top of this it will provide a nice live preview of your player so you know what does what.
 When done just press the 'insert soundcloud player' and it will added to your post just like when you're adding a photo or gallery.